-The bq24725 cannot maintain the input current level if the charge current has been already reduced to zero.
-After the system current continues increasing to the 1.66X of input current DAC set point (with 2.5ms blank out time), ACFET/RBFET is turned off and charge is disabled for 1.3s and will soft start again for charge if the ACOC condition goes away.
-If such a failure is detected seven times in 90 seconds, the ACFET and RBFET latch off and an adapter removal and system shutdown is required to force ACDET < 0.6V to reset IC.
-After IC reset from latch off, ACFET/RBFET can be turned on again.
+The bq24726 cannot maintain the input current level if the charge current has been already reduced to zero.
+After the system current continues increasing to the 1.66X of input current DAC set point (with 2.5ms blank out time), IFAULT is pulled to low and the charge is disabled for 1.3s and will soft start again for charge if ACOC condition goes away.
+If such failure is detected seven times in 90 seconds, charge will be latched off and an adapter removal and system shut down (make ACDET < 0.6V to reset IC) is required to start charge again.
 After 90 seconds, the failure counter will be reset to zero to prevent latch off.